10 Things You Should Know Before Making Homemade Dishwasher Detergent

 I only have the odd plastic piece that gets stained.
 It’s easier and more cost effective to just deal with them individually with a bottle of peroxide than to fool with whole detergent formulations.

-Conclusion: If I have stained plastics, I’ll treat them individually with peroxide.
+Conclusion: Unnecessary.
 If you have lots of stained plastic and want it in your every day formula, the cheapest solution is to use the dollar store Oxiclean.

 6. SOME commercial dishwasher detergents contain “SURFACTANTS”,